MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-management/governance-single-team.md

 ![The Azure AD global administrator creates the workload owner account](../../_images/governance-1-2.png) *Figure 2.
 The Azure AD global administrator creates the workload owner user account.*

-We aren't able to assign resource access permission until this user is added to a **subscription**, so we'll do that in the next two sections.
+You aren't able to assign resource access permission until this user is added to a **subscription**, so you'll do that in the next two sections.

 ## Resource management scope